The home SMHS campus works with ROME sites to ensure ROME students earn appropriate credit for training in the ROME community.

 20 to 28 during Phase 2.

-The home campus works with the ROME sites to endure ROME students earn appropriate amounts of credit in the ROME community.
 Credit is grants for family Medicine, OBGYN, Pediatrics, and Internal Medicine at all ROME sites.
 Surgery credit is granted at all sites except Devils lake (due to lack of full-time general surgeon in Devils Lake at this time.
 Should a general surgeon become available in Devils Lake, there is a chance that the ROME experience in Devils Lake would be lengthened to incorporate credit for General Surgery).

 Prior to or during the first week with a new preceptor, an orientation meeting should occur between the student, the site coordinator and the identified preceptor(s) to discuss your educational needs and expectations for the forthcoming weeks.
 Completion of the Learner Contract, including weekly review, may assist in monitoring progress or pursuing necessary changes.
 Review progress, using both the learner contract and the student evaluation form, midway through and at the end of each clinical rotation.